 Addiction will make you believe that you’re in control and you can stop using if you really wanted to or it tells you that you can’t and that there is no hope.
 It will tell you that recovery will never work for you.
-Addiction is a liar.
+A Sober Coach will help you see that Addiction is a liar.

 When the drugs and alcohol are taken away from an addict it leaves a vacuum which abstention from using does not fill.
-We often try to fill this vacuum by substituting one addiction for another; money, sex, food, gambling etc. to fix this uneasy feeling, but it never fixes anything.
+We often try to fill this vacuum by substituting one addiction for another; but it never fixes anything.
 This feeling of uneasiness will continue to exist until that vacuum is filled with recovery, a healing and awakening of the spirit.
-Recovery will work for any Addict if they have the desire to stay clean & sober above all else and the willingness and honesty to do whatever it takes to have a life of recovery.

 When most addicts first get clean & sober they put all their energy and focus on getting back those relationships and the materialistic things they lost or they focus on getting all those things that they never had.
 This is what I refer to as the flower above the ground, what makes this flower (addict’s life) look good is the career they have, the home they live in, the money in the bank, the car they drive, the muscles and the shapely figures they work so hard at the gym for, etc. They focus on this because this is the flower (addict’s life) everyone can see above the ground but when the storms of life come and they come to all of us, it is not the flower but the roots of recovery that keeps the flower in the ground, otherwise the flower washes away and the addict relapses.